pelithne/k8s/workshop.md

 In order for for Azure Devops to use the container that you created in previous steps, you need to update the Kubernetes Manifest (once again!).
 Navigate to the manifest named ````azure-vote-all-in-one-redis.yaml```` in the application folder.

-#### 3.7.2.1.
-Note: The repo you imported is the "original" repo, which does not have any of the changes you made before, so you start from "scratch".
+**Note: The repo you imported is the "original" repo, which does not have any of the changes you made before, so you start from "scratch".**

 You can edit the file in your browser by selecting **edit** in the top toolbar.
 Scroll down in the file, and change